← Home

 My redesign of Volta's side navigation, which is responsive to standard desktop/tablet breakpoints.

-Adding extra support for locked tabs.
+Adding support for locked tabs.

 When clicking on a locked tab in the side navigation, a small popover appears with a nudge to upgrade and unlock the feature.
 The popover includes a short demo video or thumbnail image of the feature.